mendix/docs/content/refguide/published-rest-operation.md

 {{% /alert %}}

 An operation has different parameters:

- * [Path parameters](published-rest-path-parameters), which are part of the path of the url
+ * [Path parameters](published-rest-path-parameters), which are part of the path of the URL
- * Query parameters, which are at the end of the url in the form of `?name1=value1&name2=value2`.
-When a microflow parameter is not in the path and is not object, then it's considered a query parameter.
+ * Query parameters, which are at the end of the URL in the form of `?name1=value1&name2=value2` (when a microflow parameter is not in the path and is not object, then it's considered a query parameter)
- * A body parameter (optional), which are in the body of the request to the operation. *GET*, *HEAD* and *DELETE* operations do not have a body parameter
+ * A body parameter (optional), which are in the body of the request to the operation (the `GET`, `HEAD`, and `DELETE` operations do not have a body parameter)

 A microflow for an operation takes all these operation parameters as input.

-A *body* parameter should be a file document (or inherit from a file document).
+A body parameter should be a file document (or inherit from a file document).

-Path and query parameters can't have *List* or *Object* type.
+Path and query parameters can't have list or object types.

 An operation microflow can also take an [HttpRequest](http-request-and-response-entities#http-request) parameter.
 You can add this parameter if you would like to inspect the requested URL and headers.

 The result of the microflow is the result of the operation.
-You have several options here:
+You have several options here, which are described below.

- * Return an [HttpResponse](http-request-and-response-entities#http-response) - In the *HttpResponse*, you can set the status code, reason phrase and content (as a string).
-You can fill the content for instance with the result of a mapping, or with a string from an other source.
+The first option is to **return an [HttpResponse](http-request-and-response-entities#http-response)**.
+In the *HttpResponse*, you can set the status code, reason phrase, and content (as a string).
+You can fill the content with, for example, the result of a mapping or a string from another source.
 You can also add headers to the response.
 One important header to set is *Content-Type*.
-Don't return an *empty* HttpResponse; that will always result in an error.
+Do not return an *empty* HttpResponse, because that will always result in an error.

- * Return a primitive - When your microflow returns a string, an integer, a boolean, etc. then the response to the operation will be that value.
-In order to still be able to set a status code, reason phrase and headers, you should add an [HttpResponse](http-request-and-response-entities#http-response) object parameter and set the attributes of that object.
-If you return a non-empty value from the microflow, the *Content* attribute of the *HttpResponse* object is ignored.
-If you return an empty value from the microflow, then the *Content* of the *HttpResponse* is taken as the result.
+The second option is to **return a primitive**.
+When your microflow returns a string, integer, Boolean, etc., then the response to the operation will be that value.
+In order to still be able to set a status code, reason phrase, and headers, you should add an [HttpResponse](http-request-and-response-entities#http-response) object parameter and set the attributes of that object.
+If you return a non-empty value from the microflow, the `Content` attribute of the `HttpResponse` object is ignored.
+If you return an empty value from the microflow, then the `Content` of the `HttpResponse` is taken as the result.

- * Return a file document - When you want to return data that is a file, such as a pdf or an image, then you can have your microflow return a file document.
-In this case you should also have an *HttpResponse* parameter and set the *Content-Type* header.
+The final option is to **return a file document**.
+When you want to return data that is a file (such as a PDF or image), then you can have your microflow return a file document.
+In this case, you should also have an `HttpResponse` parameter and set the `Content-Type` header.

 If the microflow throws an unhandled exception, the response is **500: Internal server error**.